 \subsection{Quantum Hamiltonian constraint}

 We now need to quantize the classical Hamiltonian \eqref{eq:ClassicalHamiltonian} as a well-defined operator on $\mathcal{H}_{\kin}$ (defined in \eqref{eq:Hkin}).
-The first step is obviously to use the quantization map described in the previous section turning the observables $E_{e_i e_{i-1}}^{\epsilon_i, \epsilon_{i-1}} $ into operators $\E_{e_i e_{i-1}}^{\epsilon_i, \epsilon_{i-1}}$.
+The first step is obviously to use the quantization map described in the previous section to turn the observables $E_{e_i e_{i-1}}^{\epsilon_i, \epsilon_{i-1}} $ into operators $\E_{e_i e_{i-1}}^{\epsilon_i, \epsilon_{i-1}}$.
 The second step is concerned with quantization ambiguities.
 Indeed, factors $N_{e_i}$ appear in \eqref{eq:ClassicalHamiltonian} and they are expected to be diagonal on the spin network basis, as a function of $j_{e_i}$ only in fact.
-Notice however that the operators $E^{\epsilon_2, \epsilon_1}_{e_2 e_1}$ change the spins of the edges $e_1, e_2$ by $\epsilon_1/2$ and $\epsilon_2/2$.
-There are therefore ordering ambiguities, the result differing according to whether $N_{e_i}$ is before or after some operators $E$ which changes $j_{e_i}$.
+Notice however that the operator $E^{\epsilon_2, \epsilon_1}_{e_2 e_1}$ changes the spins of the edges $e_1, e_2$ by $\epsilon_1/2$ and $\epsilon_2/2$.
+There are therefore ordering ambiguities.
+The results differ according to whether $N_{e_i}$ is before or after some operators $E$ which changes $j_{e_i}$.
 We found an ordering, see below, which ultimately leads to a topological model, which would presumably not be true for other orderings.